SilentNightSound/SR-Model-Importer/Guides/Troubleshooting.md

 # Troubleshooting

-A list of common issues and frequently asked questions for the GIMI tools.
+A list of common issues and frequently asked questions for the SRMI tools.

 #### Before attempting anything on this page, make sure you are using the most up-to-date versions of the plugins, character data, and programs.
 Most issues I see are from people using older versions of the tools.